Financial inclusion

-In 2018, it was estimated that about 1.7 billion adults lacked a bank account.
-Among those who are un-banked a significant number were women and poor people in rural areas and often those who are excluded from financial institutions, face discrimination and belong to vulnerable or marginalized populations.
+In 2021, about 1.4 billion adults lacked a bank account.
+Among the unbanked, a significant number are women and poor people in rural areas.
+Often, those excluded from financial institutions face discrimination or belong to vulnerable or marginalized populations.

-Due to the lack of financial infrastructure many under-served and low-income communities suffer.
-Specifically, the lack of proper information can be detrimental to low-income communities and expose them to financial risks.
-For instance, payday loans target low-income persons who are not adequately informed about interest rates and compound interest.
-They become trapped and indebted to these predatory institutions.
+Due to the lack of financial infrastructure and financial services many under-served and low-income communities suffer.
+Specifically, the lack of proper information can harm low-income communities and expose them to financial risks.
+For instance, payday loans target low-income persons who are not adequately informed about interest rates or compound interest.
+Such people may become trapped and indebted to predatory institutions.